Canonical and Non-canonical Inflation in the light of the recent BICEP/Keck results: Introduction

 These issues can be successfully tackled in non-canonical models in which a small value of $r$ can be accommodated by changes to the non-canonical kinetic term.
 Thus small values of $r\leq 0.036$ can easily arise for convex potentials having the form $V(\phi) \propto \phi^p$ and $V(\phi) \propto \phi^{-p}$ \cite{Unnikrishnan:2012zu,Unnikrishnan:2013vga}.
-In particular, we shall show that the Standard Model (SM) Higgs field, which cannot source CMB-consistent inflation in the canonical framework (owing to its large self-coupling), can easily source inflation in the non-canonical framework\footnote{Note that the SM Higgs can also source inflation if it is non-minimally coupled to gravity \cite{Fakir_1990_NM_Higgs,Bezrukov_2008_Higgs,Mishra_2018_PRD_Inflation}}.
+In particular, we shall show that the Standard Model (SM) Higgs field, which cannot source CMB-consistent inflation in the canonical framework (owing to its large self-coupling), can easily source inflation in the non-canonical framework\footnote{Note that the SM Higgs can also source inflation if it is non-minimally coupled to gravity \cite{Fakir:1990eg,Bezrukov:2007ep,Mishra:2018dtg}}.
 Consequently equipartition initial conditions can easily be accomodated in non-canonical inflationary models and in canonical models based on the Margarita potential.
+Additionally, we discover striking similarities between the $\lbrace n_{_S}, r\rbrace$ flow lines of the T-model $\alpha$-attractors in the canonical framework and monomial potentials in the non-canonical framework, which is one of the central results of our analysis.
+We also discuss the differences in the predictions of $\lbrace n_{_S}, r\rbrace$ for these two classes of models.
+Similarly we show that the inverse power law potential $V(\phi) \sim \phi^{-p}$, which leads to power law inflation in the non-canonical framework, also satisfies the latest CMB bounds.

 Our paper is organised as follows: after a brief introduction of inflationary scalar field dynamics in section \ref{sec:Inf_dyn}, we discuss inflation in the canonical framework in section \ref{sec:inf_can} highlighting the implications of the latest CMB observations on plateau potentials.
 Section \ref{sec:margarita} demonstrates that some of the difficulties faced by plateau models can be circumvented in the Margarita family of potentials which interpolate between potentials which are convex at large $|\phi|$ and concave at moderate $|\phi|$.
 Inflation in the non-canonical framework is discussed in section \ref{sec:inf_noncan}.
 The concluding section \ref{sec:discussion} is dedicated to a discussion highlighting the major inferences drawn from this work.